GoFetchDeliveries/Tasks/README.md

 ## Tips on writing an awesome bug report

-The following bugreport format was "borrowed" from Apple issue tracker.
+The following bug report format was "borrowed" from Apple issue tracker.

 * Write a short title that provides a clear description of a problem.
 For example: "Crash on customer sign up screen."